-The earthy tones saw the field jacket transitioned onto the African plains, offering camouflage for hunting safari-ans, who also relished in the jacket’s breathability and function.
-But it was Monsieur Saint Laurent who brought the field-cum-fashion jacket to the concrete jungle in Paris in the Sixties, before Hollywood endorsed it with Sir Roger Moore, the coat now with a civilian following thanks to a stylish James Bond.
+The earthy tones saw the field jacket transition onto the African plains, offering camouflage for safari hunters, who also relished in the jacket’s breathability and function.
+But it was Monsieur Saint Laurent who brought the field-cum-fashion jacket to the concrete jungle in Paris in the Sixties, before Hollywood endorsed it with Sir Roger Moore, the coat gaining a civilian following thanks to a stylish James Bond.

 What Is The Field Jacket

 Nowadays, the field jacket ricochets down the runway and battles it out in the street-style scene.
 From Milan to New York, stylish men have adopted the former-army piece as their very own, wearing it with tailoring to work or over a simple t-shirt and jeans.